Telling a good (Pando Days) story

 It’s important to remember that the end of any story is the conclusion of the story you set out to tell.
 It sounds obvious but if you don’t remember this, your story will have just stopped, not wrapped up and ended.

 You could also frame your conclusion as a proof of concept.
+And you definitely need to tell us the next steps.

 Back on the storytelling front, filmmakers often talk about “finding the story” – and that it’s hard sometimes to actually do.
-What does it mean to find the story, and what, in fact, have you actually been looking for when you say that you’ve “found” it?

 Continued research, spending time with the subject, understanding the environment that the subjects live in, conducting interviews and realizing what people are actually saying — this is the foundation of storytelling.

-There are many interpretations of the basic blocks of storytelling, but I believe these five are applicable to Pando projects; Characters, Setting, Plot, Conflict, and Resolution.
+There are many interpretations of the basic blocks of storytelling, but I believe these five are applicable to Pando projects: Characters, Setting, Plot, Conflict, and Resolution.

 So, what kind of materials do you need to flesh a story out?
 Is there something like a check-list you keep in the back of your mind?